 What exactly is a contract?
 Is a purchase order a contract?

 Another important question that needs to be answered is what constitutes a “contract?”
 You have some stuff in writing, but is it actually a “contract?”
 Where is the line drawn?

 This is a common question and one that came up on our Expert Center when a material supplier asked, Do purchase orders count as a contract?
 To answer this question, the construction attorney went into the legal requirements to form a contract.
 These can be really sticky requirements, and it’s not always clear.
 Ultimately, the answer concluded, a purchase order may ultimately create a contractual relationship between the parties if all the required elements are present.

 So, even in states that require written contracts…something you have in writing may qualify for as the “contract,” even if it is not explicitly marked as a contract.
 As long as the essential requirements for a contract are met, even a string of text messages could potentially result in a binding contract.

 What if extra work or changes aren’t in writing?

 Another common question that arises in this “written contract” category is about changes to the work.
 It’s super common that changes to the contract and to the work occur throughout the course of a construction job.
 And with the speed of construction, these changes frequently don’t get neatly documented.
 Extra work will get approved orally, or a change may be demanded without even agreement!
 What happens then?
-Does that need to be writing for lien rights, too?
+Do change orders need to be writing for lien rights, too?

 This came up on our Ask an Expert Center with this question related to a Texas project: Can I file a lien on extra work for which I don’t have written authorization?